Charles Pomeroy Stone: Mexican war

 Fighting with Maj.
 Gen. Winfield Scott's army in the Mexican–American War, Stone was promoted to second lieutenant on March 3, 1847.
 He first saw action during the siege of Veracruz from March 9-29, then the skirmishing near Amazoque on May 14, and the Battle of Contreras on August 19-20.
 Stone then fought notably during the Battle of Molino del Rey on September 8, and was appointed a brevet first lieutenant from that date for "gallant and meritorious conduct" in this fight.

 Mexico's Popocatépetl volcano in 2009; Stone climbed its summit in 1848.

 On September 13, 1847, Stone participated in the Battle of Chapultepec, and was appointed a brevet captain for his conduct on that day.
 He then fought in the Battle for Mexico City until September 15, and was part of a successful climbing party of the volcano at Popocatepetl, raising an American Flag at its summit.
 He was an original member of the Aztec Club of 1847, a military society formed by U.S. Army officers who had served in Mexico.

 Pacific coast

 After the war with Mexico ended, Stone returned to the Watervliet Arsenal in 1848, again taking up his position as Assistant Ordnance Officer.
 He then was granted a leave of absence from the U.S. Army, and proceeded to Europe to study military practices of the armies there for two years.
 In 1850 he resumed duty at the Watervliet Arsenal briefly, and then was given command of the Ft.
 Monroe Arsenal into 1851.
 Later that year Stone was appointed Chief of Ordnance for the Pacific Department, a post he held until 1855, and also began construction of the Benicia Arsenal in California that year.
+In December 1851, he served as a judge in the court martial of Joseph Hooker.
+Hooker was the assistant adjutant general of the Pacific Division in nearby Sonoma, California.
+He faced charges of conduct unbecoming an officer and a gentleman for profiteering from the army.
+At that same time, Stone was supposed to serve on the court martial of George H. Derby, which was combined with Hooker's trial.
+However, he was excused because he had a strong personal dislike of Derby.
 During this time he was promoted to the rank of first lieutenant, effective February 26, 1853.